Fat loss is as simple unbalancing the calories in vs calories out equation... eating less and moving more right??

 And I am well aware of the studies that show caloric restriction is proven to decrease weight in the short term.

-But I take a long term view to health and fat loss.
+But I take a long term view of health and fat loss.

 What I want to make clear is that following a simple calories in vs calories out model may not be an accurate, effective nor healthy way to lose weight.